crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 Two lines of wrapping.
 Your application code inside doesn't change.
 Your models don't change.
 Your gems don't change.
 Nothing gets a new keyword.

-In Python, adopting async means rewriting every function signature in the call chain to `async def`, adding `await` to every call, and replacing your libraries. `requests` becomes `aiohttp`. `psycopg2` becomes `asyncpg`.
+In Python, adopting async means rewriting every function signature in the call chain to `async def`, adding `await` to every call, and replacing or wrapping blocking libraries. `requests` becomes `aiohttp` or async `httpx`.
+Blocking database APIs become async database APIs.
 Your test framework changes.
 Your middleware changes.
 It's a rewrite.

 Two lines of wrapping vs. rewriting your stack.
 That's not even the same conversation.